gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Of course.
 Oh, Eleñima, cherished Eleñima, hush."
 She sat down beside me on the chaise and put her arm around my shoulder.

-"It's just...
-Nothing seemed to be happening.
-I was...
-I was starting to wonder if..."
+"It's just…  Nothing seemed to be happening.
+I was…  I was starting to wonder if…"

 "You were starting to wonder if anything ever would?"
 She gave me *that* look, indulgent and fond and slightly exasperated.
 I could *see* how much she cared